GuyCalloway/Dr_Krools_Island_Puzzle_TDD/README.md

 Extra info: Random selection will give a death rate of 50% but its possible to save EVERY person bar 1 --> who will have a 50/50 chance of dieing.

+Tip: Whats a property of numbers you learn in primary school?